neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 Moreover, the offset resolution likely occurs both on the Bolt client side and Bolt server side.
 They each rely on a different timezone database.
 That could lead to unwanted discrepancies if these copies are not in sync.

+If they are not in sync, either server or client could:

+ - reject a timezone name deemed valid by the other party
+ - resolve different offsets for the same time zone and `DateTimeZoneId`

 ##### Time Shifts

 Not all instances of `DateTimeZoneId` map to a single valid point in time.